christina1797406/os_assignment_3/comp2002-os-mergesort/README.md

 ## Overview

 This program implements a parallel merge sort using the *pthread* library to sort an integer array.
 Given a randomly generated integer array, it divides the sorting task across multiple threads according to a user-specified cutoff level.
 The user can specify a *cutoff* to control the number of recursive splitting levels to spawn new threads.
 When the cutoff is reached, further recursion is handles serially.
-The program is designed to showcase how multithreading and inter-thread synchronization can accelerate the same divide-and-conquer merge sort algorithm, and it reports timing results to quantify speedups over the serial version.
+The program is designed to showcase how multithreading and inter-thread synchronisation can accelerate the same divide-and-conquer merge sort algorithm, and it reports timing results to quantify speedups over the serial version.

 ## Manifest